MicrosoftDocs/windows-itpro-docs/windows/deployment/deploy-windows-mdt/prepare-for-windows-deployment-with-mdt.md

 Several client computers are referenced in this guide with hostnames of PC0001 to PC0007.

 - **PC0001**: A computer running Windows 10 Enterprise x64, fully patched with the latest security updates, and configured as a member in the contoso.com domain.
-This computer is referenced as the admin workstation.
   - Client name: PC0001
   - IP Address: DHCP
 - **PC0002**: A computer running Windows 7 SP1 Enterprise x64, fully patched with the latest security updates, and configured as a member in the contoso.com domain.
 This computer is referenced during the migration scenarios.